 The transposed version of the equation F = p x A is p = F/A which means the pressure is equal to the force divided by the area.
 If the cylinder’s rod side is supposed to resist the force developed by the cylinder’s piston side, with only half of its area, then the amount of the pressure has to be doubled.
 For example, if the piston side is applied a pressure of 3,000 PSI, a 6,000 PSI pressure will be needed on the cylinder’s rod side to produce an equal amount of force.
 This is how pressure intensification occurs in double-acting cylinders.
 Important to take note that pressurizing a cylinder that is rated at 3,000 PSI, to 6,000 PSI, can bring some devastating consequences.

 In case, the pressure is applied at the piston side of the double-acting hydraulic cylinder and simultaneously the fluid is restricted to escape from the rod side, the pressure will be intensified in the rod side until the forces are balanced or the hydraulic cylinder catastrophically fails.

 One particular incident that one of our members experienced could be described somewhat like the following:

-He said that his boss had tried to press out a pin at a day when the ambient temperature was minus 36 degrees and cylinder temperature was minus 10 degrees.
+He said that his boss had tried to press out a pin on a day when the ambient temperature was minus 36 degrees and cylinder temperature was minus 10 degrees.
 He added that his boss had then turned on the pump and had moved the lever only to had found the gland of the cylinder that was 7.5’’ in size and had an operating pressure of 2,500PSI, had blown out.

 From this narration, it should have easily understood that the cylinder’s gland blew out because of pressure intensification.
 This happened due to the blockage between the cylinder’s rod side and tank that resulted due to the cold conditions.
 The air temperature had fallen below the hydraulic oil’s port temperature, as a result, the oil couldn’t flow.

 This should draw the line for the potential danger of pressure intensification in double-acting cylinders.
 And if you fail to consider its implications, it may prove to be a costly mistake.